 3. Mission to Mars

-We have recently launched our new challenge path format which includes interactive activities with richer content.
+We have recently launched our new challenge courses which includes interactive activities with richer content.
 Our first challenge path is aimed at Grade 3-4 students and challenges them to prepare for a journey to Mars by completing a set of design challenges, game-based tutorials, quizzes and videos.
 The Mission to Mars Challenge Path with be available to all school users of Makers Empire in our next app update, but if you would like a sneak peek, let us know by emailing us at firstname.lastname@example.org and we can get you and your students ready for take-off.

 4. Monthly Competitions